scwatts/fastspar/README.md

 ## License
-This project is licensed under the GNU GPLv3 Licence
+This project is licensed under GNU GPLv3